Table of Contents

 The run-up in New York City real estate prices over the last several years, particularly for Manhattan and certain Brooklyn neighborhoods has an unfortunate consequence.
 When you are ready to sell, you should be prepared that the government expects its share in the form of capital gains.

-We have covered capital gains taxes for real estate investors and ways to use deprecation and 1031 exchanges in tax planning, but these are not available to individuals.
+We have covered capital gains taxes for real estate investors and ways to use depreciation and 1031 exchanges in tax planning, but these are not available to individuals.
 Whether you are planning on purchasing or selling a home, it is important to learn about capital gains, and how you can mitigate your liability.

 Image by Chris Potter / Flickr